lqb2/blog/_posts/2020-04-02-drowning-in-check-ins.md

 andrea, luana, danielle, this post is open for any edits or words you want to add!

+update: here are responses to this post from [andrea]() and [danielle](). they are best read in that order.

+I am practicing presence.
+I am practicing letting go of urgency and the never-ending to-do list.
+If I don't respond, it's not personal; it's simply an act of self care.

 gotta go answer some more check in texts lol...

 ps - i am definitely worried about a backlash / pendulum swing in the opposite direction by writing this post. will talking about being overwhelmed by check-in texts/calls make people stop checking in on me (and others)?